Banská Bystrica: History

 The affluent Fugger and Thurzo families founded the prosperous Ungarischer Handel company (German for "Hungarian Trade") in 1494.
 Depending mainly on the mines around Banská Bystrica, the company had become a leading world producer of copper by the 16th century.
 With the most sophisticated mining technologies in Europe, an advanced accounting system, and benefits including medical care for its 1,000 employees, Ungarischer Handel was one of the largest and most modern early-capitalist firms.
 An early record of the miners' industrial action is from 1526 when the City Council needed to take refuge within the confines of City Castle.
 The Ottoman Empire's thrust northwards led the magistrate to improve the city's fortifications with modern stone walls in 1589, but the Turks never occupied the region.
 Banská Bystrica became one of the foremost centers of the Protestant Reformation in the Kingdom of Hungary in the 16th century.
-Later on, the city had to fight for its religious freedom guaranteed by the Royal Charter against the ruling dynasty of the Austrian Roman Catholic Habsburgs, for its physical independence against the Ottoman Turks and for its self-governance against the Kingdom of Hungary's powerful magnates.
+Later on, the city had to fight for its religious freedom, guaranteed by the Royal Charter, against the Austrian ruling dynasty of the Roman Catholic Habsburgs, for its physical independence against the Ottoman Turks and for its self-governance against the Kingdom of Hungary's powerful magnates.
 In 1620, Prince Gabriel Bethlen of Transylvania, a Protestant, was elected King of Hungary by the Diet meeting at Banská Bystrica.

 The village of Radvaň, now a borough of Banská Bystrica, was granted the economically important right to hold annual fairs (Radvanský jarmok) in 1655.
 The fair was transferred to Banská Bystrica's main square in the 20th century.
 The copper deposits had been all but depleted by the 18th century, but new industries, such as timber, paper, and textiles, developed.
-In 1766 the city became the capital of Zólyom county when Banská Bystrica also became the seat of a Roman Catholic bishopric (1776) and of several institutions of higher education.
+In 1766, the city became the capital of Zólyom county; Banská Bystrica also became the seat of a Roman Catholic bishopric in 1776 and of several institutions of higher education.
 Public services expanded in the 19th century with the foundation of a permanent municipal hospital (1820), a municipal theater (1841), and a municipal museum (1889).
 The railway reached the town from Zvolen in 1873.

-After Austria-Hungary lost the first world war, Banská Bystrica along with the entire northern part of Hungary was given to Czechoslovakia by the peace treaty of Trianon in 1920.
+After Austria-Hungary lost the First World War, Banská Bystrica, along with the entire northern part of Hungary, was given to Czechoslovakia by the peace treaty of Trianon in 1920.

 During World War II, Banská Bystrica became the center of anti-Nazi opposition in Slovakia when the Slovak National Uprising, one of the largest anti-Nazi resistance events in Europe, was launched from the city on 29 August 1944.
-The insurgents were defeated on 27 October, and Banská Bystrica was briefly occupied by the German forces before it was liberated by Soviet and Romanian troops on 26 March 1945.
+The insurgents were defeated on 27 October, and Banská Bystrica was briefly occupied by German forces before it was liberated by Soviet and Romanian troops on 26 March 1945.
 After the war, Banská Bystrica became the administrative, economic, and cultural hub of central Slovakia.
 It has been a university town since the 1950s.
-Its largest Matej Bel University was founded in 1992.
+Its largest, Matej Bel University, was founded in 1992.